CatOfPower/ultimateminecraftlib/README.md

 # UltimateMinecraftLib

-A Python library for interacting with Minecraft mod platforms (Modrinth and CurseForge).
+A Python library for interacting with Modrinth and CurseForge in a unified way.

 ## Usage